 This study session provides an introduction to corporate governance and investing and financing decisions.
 An overview of corporate governance is presented along with a framework for understanding and analyzing corporate governance and stakeholder management.
 The growing impact of environmental and social considerations in investing is also highlighted.
 Capital budgeting and the assessment of capital investments are covered next.
 The session ends with practical techniques to estimate a company's or project's cost of capital.

 READING ASSIGNMENTS

-Reading 33 Corporate Governance and ESG: An Introduction
+Reading 31 Introduction to Corporate Governance and Other

+ESG Considerations

 by Assem Safieddine, PhD, Young Lee, CFA, Donna F.

 Anderson, CFA, and Deborah Kidd, CFA